Strona główna/EASTERN EUROPE. Noble impulse of logistics

 The issue of interpersonal closeness

 Actions that have brought us and Ukrainians closer were conducted by NGOs, cultural institutions, and informal groups involved in cultural and social animation.
 It should be clearly stated that this area is still underappreciated in Poland.
-A carefully considered cultural policy was deliberately deployed in the development of the country after 1989, with the “little homelands” movement as an example.
+A carefully considered cultural policy was deliberately deployed in the development of the country after 1989, with the Little Homelands movement as an example.
 Another revival accompanied the 2010 campaign for the title of European Capital of Culture 2016 for a Polish city.
 But then this strategic way of thinking diverged in two directions leading nowhere in terms of social capital: creative industries and national conservatism.

 Three decades of cross-cultural actions

-The next oldest is the “Grodzka Gate-NN Theatre” Centre, which debuted in Lublin’s cultural landscape with the “Meeting of Cultures” programme in the 1990s.
-Its very name expressed the idea of intercultural social animation.
-In the early years of the programme, showcases of Ukrainian artists were possible thanks to the close contacts of “NN Theatre” with the Lviv and Kyiv artistic communities.
+The next oldest is the Grodzka Gate–NN Theater Center, which debuted in Lublin’s cultural landscape with the “Meeting of Cultures” programme in the 1990s.
+Its very name expresses the idea of intercultural social animation.
+In the early years of the programme, showcases of Ukrainian artists were possible thanks to the close contacts of the NN Theater with the Lviv and Kyiv artistic communities.
 Later, the focus of the Centre’s activity shifted to the heritage and remembrance of Lublin Jews, who had their district just behind the Grodzka Gate.
-This memory is closely connected to helping refugees in February 2022.
+This memory comes to mind in association with helping refugees in February 2022.
 But this does not need to be explained to the nation with a quarter of all Righteous Among the Nations.
-If your identity is cross-cultural, it is easier to make sacrifices for people of other nationalities in need.
+If one’s identity is cross-cultural, it is easier to make sacrifices for people of other nationalities in need.

 One-day crossing point